A general approach to posterior contraction in nonparametric inverse problems: Sequence white noise model

 \subsection{Mildly ill-posed problems}

 In this section we consider the model (\ref{eq:modelWN}), where $C^{-1}i^{-p} \leq \kappa_i \leq Ci^{-p}$ for some $p \geq 0$ and $C\geq 1$.
-Since the $\kappa_i$'s decay polynomially, the problem is \emph{mildly} ill-posed.
-Such problems are well studied in the frequentist literature, and we refer the reader to \citep{cavalier2008inverse} for a nice overview.
+Since the $\kappa_i$'s decay polynomially, the operator is \emph{mildly} ill-posed.
+Such problems are well studied in the frequentist literature, and we refer the reader to \citep{cavalier2008inverse} for a comprehensive overview.
 There are also several papers on properties of Bayes procedures for such problems.
-The first studies of posterior contraction in mildly ill-posed inverse problems were obtained in \citep{KVZ11} and \citep{Agapiou12}.
+The first studies of posterior contraction in mildly ill-posed operators were obtained in \citep{KVZ11} and \citep{Agapiou12}.
 Later, adaptive priors leading to the optimal minimax rate of contraction were studied in \citep{ray2013bayesian} and \citep{KSzVZ12}.
 Similar problem, with a different noise structure, has been studied in \cite{florens2012regularized}.
-The main purpose of this section is to show how Theorem 2.1 can be applied to such problems and how existing results on contraction rates in the sequence setting can be used to obtain posterior contraction rates without explicit computations as in aforementioned papers.
+The main purpose of this section is to show how Theorem 2.1 can be applied to such problems and how existing results on contraction rates for $Kf$ in the sequence setting can be used to obtain posterior contraction rates for $f$ without explicit computations as in aforementioned papers.

 We put a product prior on $f$ of the form

 where $\lambda_i = i^{-1-2\alpha}$, for some $\alpha > 0$.
 Furthermore, the true parameter $f_0$ is assumed to belong to $S^\beta$ for some $\beta > 0$:

 Therefore, $\|Kf_0\|_{\beta+p}^2$ is finite, the prior on $f$ induces the prior on $Kf$ such that $(Kf)_i \sim N(0, \lambda_i\kappa_i^2)$, and one can deduce from the results of \citep{Zhao} and \citep{Belitser} that